rcghpge/version-cv/README.md

 ### pip-audit

-[pip-audit](https://pypi.org/project/pip-audit/) checks for known vulnerabilities in installed Python dependencies.
+[pip-audit](https://pypi.org/project/pip-audit/)  is a tool for scanning Python dependencies and environments for packages with known vulnerabilities.

 To run: